irmen/Pyro4/examples/distributed-computing/Readme.txt

 result queue.
 Running multiple clients will probably break the system.
 Improvements are left as an exercise.

-Note: because custom classes are passed over the network (such as WorkItem and queue.Empty) the pickle serializer is used.
+Note: because the workitem is a custom class that is passed over the network, we use a custom class deserializer to be able to get it back from Pyro.
+(otherwise we would have to fall back to using pickle as serializer)